Koredotcom/koredotai-docs/docs/platform/topic-guide/README.md

  This sectionis to render the list of videos.

- Below is the markdow synax to render the videos
+ Markdow synax to render the videos

  ```html
 <details >